 Here at the University of Tennessee, the eating possibilities are endless!
 We have over 20 different dining options alone on campus, and tons more throughout the surrounding area.
 There is always going to be something to make your taste buds and stomachs happy.
 While the opportunities to eat surround you, there are, however, some key things to keep in mind when trying to remain healthy.

 Kick-starting your day with a healthy breakfast is a great way to prevent mid-morning cravings for sugary treats and help you focus on your classes.
 If you find yourself running late to your 8:00 amclass, keep some fresh fruit like a banana or apple, bread for toast, or maybe a pre-made protein shake stocked in your mini-fridge.
 Eating something nutritious throughout the day will help your stomach and mind be at ease.

 Limit Fast Food

 You might find yourself trying to find time running between classes, meetings, and studying.
 While stopping through the drive-thru might seem like the easiest thing to do, it can be unhealthy.
 When you do go, skip out on the French fries and other fried treats.
 Try getting a sandwich, lettuce wrap, or salad instead.
 Going out for pizza?
 Try toppings like olives, mushrooms, and green peppers; and if you really want meat, opt for Canadian bacon which is much lower in fat than pepperoni.

-Consume at least eight eight-ounce glasses of water each day.
+It’s important to stay hydrated throughout the day.
+There is no secret number of cups to drink, simply drink water when you are thirsty.
 Get a reusable water bottle and carry it around with you.
 It will help with your concentration as well as keeping you hydrated throughout the day.
 Check out the Brita Filtration Fountains around campus and drink up!